open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 ### Automatic installation

 NOTE:
-- The automatic installation is no longer supported since addon-framework v0.10.0.
+- NOTE: This is deprecated since v0.12.0 and will be removed in the future.
 Please use the `InstallStrategy` in [Managing the add-on agent lifecycle by addon-manager](#managing-the-add-on-agent-lifecycle-by-addon-manager) section instead.
-- The automatic installation is still avaliable in addon-framework version v0.8.1 and v0.9.0, which is also the minimal supported addon-framework version in OCM v0.14.0.
-Using the addon-framework v0.8.0 and previous version will have install conficts.

 In the busybox add-on example, you need to create a `ManagedClusterAddOn` CR to enable the add-on manually.
 The addon-framework also provides a configuration called `InstallStrategy` to support installing addon automatically.